 Tsukishima Area

-Tsukuda image
+Tsukuda Image

-A future city lined with high-rise buildings, and
+With future cities lined with high-rise buildings,

-Areas where alleys full of downtown atmosphere are mixed
+Area where alleys full of downtown atmosphere are mixed

 • Tsukuda